Flone-dnb/nameless-engine/docs/Manual.md

 });
 ```

-# Writing custom shaders

-You might have heard the term "shader" from other games or game engines but if you have very little understanding in what a shader is, here is a very small description:
-> A shader is a small program (a function or a bunch of functions) written in a special shader language (like programming languages) that are executed on the GPU (unlike our C++ programs that are executed on the CPU).
-There are various types of shaders that are used for different tasks.
-For example there is a pixel/fragment shader - a function (that might call other functions) that calculates a color of a pixel that will be displayed on your monitor, this shader uses a bunch of data like to whom this pixel belongs (which mesh and which material uses the mesh), lighting information and etc. A material is a high-level abstraction of a shader, material allows modifying some values like diffuse texture/color that material then passes to the pixel/fragment shader to consider.

-Note: currently we are looking for a solution that will make writing custom shaders easier but right now writing custom shaders is not that simple:
-> Right now if you want to go beyond what Material provides to you and achieve some special look of your meshes you would have to write shaders in both HLSL and GLSL if you want your game to support both DirectX and Vulkan renderers that we have because each graphics API (like DirectX or Vulkan) has its own shading language.
-If you know that you don't want Vulkan support and don't care about Linux and other non-Windows platforms then you might just write a shader in HLSL and ignore GLSL, this would mean that any attempt to run your game using Vulkan renderer will fail with an error.

 # Frame statistics

 If you want to know your game's FPS you can use `Renderer::getFramesPerSecond`.
 For example, you can display the FPS on your game's UI for debugging purposes: